How to Make a Compensation Claim for Accidents in Public Places

 - A poorly lit walkway or concealed hazard increases the risk of injury, making the owner liable.

-Common Examples of Public Place Injuries
+Common Examples of Injuries Sustained in a Public Place

 A serious injury in a public space can happen anywhere, including: